 Aim to include different coloured fresh fruits and vegetables from all colours of the rainbow every day to get a broad range of nutrients.

-Drink water – filtered water is best and aim for 8 glasses a day.
-You may need more water if you’re doing strenuous exercise.
 Aim to see light straw coloured urine not dark yellow.
 You can include herb teas in this target of around 2 litres a day, or warm water with ginger and lemon.
 I have a guide to herb teas for IBS which might be helpful for you.

 Aim for 8 hours sleep